amritranjandev/dice_duel/README.md

 Dice Duel is a two-player dice-rolling game built with JavaScript, HTML, and CSS.
 Players take turns rolling the dice to accumulate points, but if they roll a `1`, their turn ends, and they lose their current round's points.
 The first player to reach or exceed 100 points wins the game!

+## Live Demo 🚀

+You can play the game online at: [https://dice-duel-game.netlify.app/](https://dice-duel-game.netlify.app/)

+Try it out and enjoy the gameplay!

 ## Game Rules 📝

 1. **Roll the Dice** : On your turn, press "Roll Dice" to roll a six-sided die.